FarzanehMeshkinghalam/Portfolio/README.md

 # My Portfolio

 # Farzaneh Meshkinghalam
-## Welcome to my GitHub portfolio!
+### Welcome to my GitHub portfolio!
 I'm a passionate Data Analyst with a focus on AI.
 Explore my projects below to see some of my work.

-## Project 1: Steel Defect Detection using CNN{: .text-yellow}
+## Project 1: Steel Defect Detection using CNN

 **Objective:** Identify defects in steel production.